-Ultimately your current business results are the output of your previous business decisions and activity.
+Ultimately your current business results are the output of your previous business decisions and actions.
 Therefore before making a budget for your next financial period, first consider all of the questions below.
 Unpack your current results to gain clarity on your current position and how you arrived there.

 Follow this with the Making a Budget Timeline Template, customised to your own business to ensure you come together as a business and transition into your new financial year with a clear and considered budget signed off and in place.

-Without the understanding of key metrics, you can add 100% to your sales forecast or profit forecast for next year, but not know with certainty the steps needed to deliver that growth and it becomes guess work for you and your team.
+Without the understanding of key metrics, you can add 100% to your sales forecast or profit forecast for next year, but not know with certainty the steps needed to deliver that growth and it becomes guesswork for you and your team.

 Having now reflected on your current year’s performance and using the information available to progress your decisions, also consider: